 Born in Dallas in 1963, Lawrence Figg began the cello in fourth grade strings class and later was accepted into the Curtis Institute of Music in Philadelphia at age 18.
 After graduating in 1985, he moved to France where he lived for five years in Paris.
 He was a member of the Orchestre de Chambre d’Alexendre Stajic, performed a season with Pierre Boulez’s Ensemble Intercomtemporain, and he was a regular recording artist for French radio and television.
-In 1986, he was a semi-finalist at the Tchaikovsky in Moscow and performed as soloist with several French orchestras during his stay in Paris.
+In 1986, he was a semi-finalist at the International Tchaikovsky Competition in Moscow and performed as soloist with several French orchestras during his stay in Paris.
 In 1991, he won a position as section cellist in the Orchestre National Bordeaux Aquitaine under the direction of Alain Lombard and was later appointed the to the position of assistant principal and then principal cello until 1994.
 Figg has been a member of the Kansas City Symphony since 1999, and he has been described as a distinguished cellist with beautiful tone and passionate, singing musicianship by the Kansas City Star.

 My parents performing together.
 My mother is a pianist and my father was a baritone.

 I knew my brother had played the cello so I wanted to try it too.

 At the age of 15 when I saw photos of my teacher with Pablo Casals on his studio walls, I knew I wanted to be a part of this musical tradition.

 Executing an exciting and moving performance that can only be lived in that particular moment.